Perinatal Emotional Health

 It could be Postpartum Depression.

-Or you might be experiencing Postpartum Anxiety which can include panic, constant worry, unwanted thoughts, and persistent fear that something bad will happen to you or your baby.
+Or you might be experiencing Perinatal Anxiety which can include panic, constant worry, unwanted thoughts, and persistent fear that something bad will happen to you or your baby.

 What Happens if Perinatal Mood and Anxiety Disorders go Untreated?